zhou-lab/labwiki/OnBoard.md

 Cirrus
 [https://www.research.chop.edu/cirrus](https://www.research.chop.edu/cirrus)
 - Click "Respublica Access Request"
-- put cost center (22105) and activity (7229660000) submit
+- put cost center (22105) and activity (7229660000) submit (please use your activity number if not part of Zhou lab)
 - Click "Request Fileshare Access"
 - Add yourself or people
 - Choose "ReadWrite"
-- add both zhou_lab and zhoulab
+- add both zhou_lab and zhoulab (please use your fileshare if not part of Zhou lab)

 ### HPC Connections